pdgilbert/eg_stm_hal/README.md

 For me, having spent many years dealing with cross platform desktop problems, HAL just makes a lot of sense.

-After awhile things that were a real time consuming stumbling block become so obvious that it no longer seems necessary to mention them.
+After awhile things that were a time consuming stumbling block become so obvious that it no longer seems necessary to mention them.
 That is why it is so hard to write beginner documention, not to mention programmers' general reluctance to document anything.
 Please enter an issue if you think there is something that really needs to be clarified or added.